j323m13/minikube/README.md

-# Pihole on minikube
+# Pihole on minikube (demo)
-Installation of pihole on minikube (demo)

 Recently I was asked to prepare a short K8s demo.
+I decided to install [pihole](https://pi-hole.net/) on my kubernetes cluster.

 In this short demo, we will
 - configure 3 virtual machines (nodes) on minikube
-- create our yaml configuration files to prepare our storage space, pods and the service that will map our pods to the main server (node).
+- create our yaml configuration files to prepare our storage space, pods and the service that will map the traffic to our pods.
 - launch an instance of pihole (ad blocker and dns server) (to see if everything works)
 - scaling up and down our pihole instance (pods)
 - Lesson learned
+- improvement ideas

 ## Configuration: set up of three nodes in minikube
 We assume that minikube, docker and kubenetes are installed on the machine.